appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 ##### System tools (optional):

-- Appcircle server requires some tools to be installed.
+- The Appcircle server requires some tools to be installed.

-- These tools are `tar`, `curl`, `unzip` and `Podman`
+- These tools are `tar`, `curl`, `unzip` and `Podman`.

-- If you are hosting yum repository locally on your network, you don't need these URLs.
+- If you are hosting a yum repository locally on your network, you don't need these URLs.

 ```access_list
 subscription.rhsm.redhat.com